Learning and collaborating on countering hate speech in Turkey and new EU Member States

 - Strategies of counter hate speech in media

-- Production of counternarrative campaigns: This activity is a hands-on exercise that will provide the CSOs representatives who received training with the chance put in practice and test the newly learned counter hate speech strategies and related methodologies and skills
+- Production of counternarrative campaigns: This activity is a hands-on exercise that provided the CSOs representatives who received training with the chance to put into practice and test the newly learned counter-hate speech strategies and related methodologies and skills

 - Learning exchange visits and roundtable discussions in Budapest and Brussels on best practices in countering hate speech.

 - European conference on sharing best practices to tackle hate speech in print and online media in Turkey.
-The conference will be organised at the Hrant Dink Foundation in Turkey.
+The conference was organised at the Hrant Dink Foundation in Turkey.

-- In line with MRGE’s standard working practice, the action will use a participatory approach through every phase, an approach which has proven most effective in addressing systematic discrimination, deeply rooted exclusion, and in strengthening the capacities of local actors & communities in ways which respond accurately to their specific needs and are sustainable;
+- In line with MRGE’s standard working practice, the action used a participatory approach through every phase, an approach which has proven most effective in addressing systematic discrimination, and deeply rooted exclusion, and in strengthening the capacities of local actors & communities in ways which respond accurately to their specific needs and are sustainable;

-- Training materials will be designed based on MRGE’s similar experience;
+- Training materials were designed based on MRGE’s similar experience;

-- Campaigns and related videos will be produced with the online coordination of MRGE; and
+- Campaigns and related videos were produced with the online coordination of MRGE; and

-- MRG will provide its expertise on advocacy and provide European counter campaign examples in Brussels and Budapest.
+- MRG provided its expertise on advocacy and provided European counter-campaign examples in Brussels and Budapest.

-The project will be implemented by Minority Rights Group Europe together with the Hrant Dink Foundation.
+The programme was implemented by Minority Rights Group Europe together with the Hrant Dink Foundation.

-This programme is funded by the European Union and in cooperation with Civil Society Dialogue.
+This programme was funded by the European Union in cooperation with Civil Society Dialogue.

 Photo: Flyer of a project countering hate speech led by the Hrant Dink Foundation.
 Credit: Hrant Dink Foundation.